 Iranian Foreign Affairs Ministry.
 (Photo credit: Wikimedia Commons)

-On 23 September, the government of Iran issued an official complaint against Sweden and Belgium for attacks perpetrated against the Iranian embassies in Stockholm and Brussels.
+The government of the Islamic Republic of Iran issued official protests to the Swedish and the Belgian governments on 23 September for attacks perpetrated against the Iranian embassies in Stockholm and Brussels.

-Protests to demand answers and justice for the death of 22-year-old Mahsa Amini have erupted across several Iranian cities as well as in several countries in the west.
+Protests to demand answers and justice for the death of 22-year-old Mahsa Amini have erupted in several Iranian cities as well as in several countries in the west.